 For medical questions, we encourage you to review our information with your doctor.

 Genetic testing can be used to learn about your risk of developing cancer and to find out if family members might be at risk.
 But there are many things to think about before you do it.
 If you have any factors that suggest you might benefit from genetic testing (such as certain cancers or patterns of cancer in your family), talk with your health care provider and plan to meet with a genetic counselor so you know what to expect.

 Here are some of the things you should discuss and think about before testing.

+Whether genetic testing would be worthwhile for you depends on what you hope to learn and what the test might be able to show.
 The obvious benefit of genetic testing is the chance to better understand your risk for a certain disease, such as cancer.
 Testing is not perfect, but it can often help you make decisions about your health.

 For families who might be at risk, a negative result on a genetic test (that is, not finding an inherited gene mutation) may help lessen anxiety.
 In the same way, a positive result (finding an inherited gene mutation) might help you make important decisions about your future, including things you can do that might help lower your risk.
 If you test positive for an inherited gene change, your health care provider might recommend that you:

 If you do develop cancer, finding it early (when the cancer is small) often means that treatment is more likely to be successful.

 Genetic testing can only tell you if you have a specific gene variant or mutation, not if you will get cancer.
 So, the test can tell what might happen, but it cannot tell what will happen.
 A positive test result does not always mean you will get the disease.
 And a negative result does not mean you have no risk of getting the cancer.
 Cancer risk can also change over time due to lifestyle choices, exposure to cancer-causing agents, and getting older.